swimjones/jekyll-now/_posts/2018-5-07-Dangerous-Ideas.md

 Some things in life will be tough, or boring, or soul-crushingly bureaucratic, but if you can wrap your head around this idea—that any opportunity to keep moving forward is a good one— you will open yourself up to a world of possibility and find the advantage in every moment, even the "bad" ones.

-Because the point isn't always to win.
-Sometimes the goal is just to <i>keep the play going</i>.
+Because even though we all want to win, sometimes it's enough to just <i>keep the play going</i>.

 ------------------------